Baton Rouge

 Some of the most common types of construction accidents include:

-- Being Struck by Falling Objects: Workers can be injured by falling tools, equipment, or other materials.
+• Being Struck By Falling Objects: Workers can be injured by falling tools, equipment, debris, and other materials.

-- Caught-In or -Between Accidents: These occur when workers are trapped by machinery or other objects, leading to serious injuries or death.
+• Caught-In or Caught-Between Accidents: These occur when workers are trapped by machinery or other objects, leading to serious injuries or death.

 These and other construction accidents are often the result of employer negligence.
 When this is the case, our team fights for justice on behalf of injured workers and the families of those wrongfully killed.
 Our Baton Rouge construction accident lawyers have extensive experience and are committed to securing the best possible results for our clients.